johnpeart/johnpeart.github.io/src/blogpost/2015-04-27-eurovision-voting-by-population-size.md

 Talking of increasing point-leads; Loreen didn't just storm it in the actual contest, she storms it in this fictional scenario too.

 Eurovision buffs will know that *Euphoria* was one of the highest scoring songs of all time achieving the most number of *douze points* of any entry in the contest's history, and just 15 points behind the current record holder, 2009's Alexander Rybak (Norway).
 But in a proportional system, Loreen's score of 372 would have been even higher - she would have scored 393.8 points!
-Further evidence, if any was needed, that "Euphoria" is an incredible song.
+Further evidence, if any was needed, that *Euphoria* is an incredible song.

 <table class="card">
     <caption><strong>Table 2:</strong> Data from the 2012 <em>Eurovision Song Contest</em> data</caption>